bclipp/mlpipeline_jenkins/README.md

 The Machine Learning in this project is just used as an example.
 It is a clustering algorith called Gaussian mixture models implemented using sklearn.

+* Model will be saved in S3
+* The all data round the training of the models will be stored in PostgreSQL and visable via MLflow.

 ### setup jenkins container